 220.127.116.11 If the positive person is a child, at least one parent should stay with the child

-- if there are 2 adults and 1 child travelling as a family, they can choose to stay together, noting that a further PCR positive confirmation will determine that the entire family may have to remain in the room for up to 10 days.
+- if there are 2 adults and 1 child travelling as a family, they can choose to stay together, noting that if a negative close contact who isolates with a positive case then tests positive, they will need to commence a 7-day isolation period.

-- International requirements for the uplifting of their citizens who have tested positive will be based on MHMS evidence confirming this isolation took place.
+- International requirements for the uplifting of their citizens who have tested positive will be based on MHMS evidence confirming this isolation took place via a “Fit to Fly” letter and they are no longer infectious.
 They may not be allowed to re-enter their country otherwise.